Tentative Strand Offering 2026

 [SEM Breakout Strands meet on Tuesday and Wednesday]

-1. Elementary—Brandon
+1. Elementary—Taylor

-2. Middle/High—Brigandi
+2. Middle/High—Brandon

 3. Implementing the SEM for Administrators, Coordinators, and School Leaders—Quatrano & Spataro